UniversalRobots/Universal_Robots_ROS2_Description/doc/index.rst

    the cap on the wrist_3_link.
 This config file specifies which meshes (both, visual and collision) should be used.

-The four configuration files have to be passed to ``ur_macro.urdf`` (more specific to the macro defined in that file) which is done inside the ``ur.urdf.macro``.
+The four configuration files have to be passed to ``ur_macro.xacro`` (more specific to the macro defined in that file) which is done inside the ``ur.urdf.xacro``.
 Contents of the files are parsed inside ``inc/ur_common.xacro``.

 Arguments that have to be passed to the main ``ur.urdf.xacro`` file are: